chef/anka-buildkite-plugin/README.md

 By default, the `anka-buildkite-plugin` will only pull the VM from the Anka Registry is missing.
 Set this value to `true` if you wish to pull the VM for every step.

+Example: `true`

 ### `inherit-environment-vars` (optional)

 Set this to `true` to inject the environment variables set on your host into the Anka VM.

+Example: `true`

 ### `environment-file` (optional)

-The fully-qualified path to a file containing environment variables you wish to inject into you Anka VM.
+The path to a file containing environment variables you wish to inject into you Anka VM.

+Example: `./my-env.txt`

 ### `no-volume` (optional)

 Set this to `true` if you do not wish to mount the current directory into the Anka VM.

+Example: `true`

 ### `volume` (optional)

-The fully-qualified path to a directory, other than the current directory, you wish to mount into the Anka VM.
+The path to a directory, other than the current directory, you wish to mount into the Anka VM.

+Example: `/some/directory`

 ### `wait-network` (optional)

 Set this to `true` if you wish to delay the execution of your `command` until networking has been established in the Anka VM.

+Example: `true`

 ### `workdir` (optional)

 The fully-qualified path of the working directory inside the Anka VM.

+Example: `/some/directory`

 ### `debug` (optional)

 Set this to `true` to enable debug output within the plugin.

+Example: `true`

 ## License